-Many people were shocked recently to hear that the much loved comedian and actor Robin Williams had committed suicide.
-Tributes around the world have flooded social media as people come to terms with the fact that one of the zaniest, funniest men on the planet decided to kill himself at the age of 63.
+Many people were shocked when they heard that the much-loved comedian and actor Robin Williams completed suicide.
+Tributes around the world flooded social media as people came to terms with the fact that one of the zaniest, funniest men on the planet decided to end his own life at the age of 63.
 The danger period for suicide in men is between age 25 and 65 years, Robin obviously tried his best to hang on for as long as possible but the demon that is depression eventually won.

 Living with depression means every day feels like that.
-There is a complete hopelessness like continually treading water never getting to the edge or touching the bottom.
+There is a sense of complete hopelessness, like continually treading water never getting to the edge or touching the bottom.
 There is a feeling of detachment from even those closest to you.
 Life is futile and you cannot see any point in carrying on.
-Many will do nothing about it as they couldn’t put their loved ones through the grief.
+Many will do nothing about it.
 They carry on throughout their lives with a false smile forever on their face while they cry on the inside forever, fantasising about their life coming to a welcoming end.

 However, for some there is no prior warning, no signs, no indications they were ever even slightly unhappy.
 They are normally described as the ‘life and soul of the party’ sort of guy.
 Only afterwards do those closest to the suicide victim start recalling the odd incident and piece together their last few weeks or months and then see the signs they so easily missed.

-Depression is normally slow growing, a continuum that gradually creeps up on the person before becoming all consuming.
+Depression is normally slow growing, a continuum that gradually creeps up on the person before becoming all-consuming.
 Sometimes they don’t even know the root cause which makes them then feel guilty for having these feelings.
-For some people like Robin Williams, they appear to have it all – success, money, good health, a loving family – but when you are depressed these things just aren’t enough.
+For some people like Robin Williams, they appear to have it all – success, money, a loving family – but when you are depressed these things just aren’t enough.

 Although these drugs can help lift the person out of depression, they don't tackle the underlying cause.
 However, it is important that advice and support is sought medical or otherwise as soon as depression is suspected.